nanoframework/nf-interpreter/docs/vscode-debug-instructions.md

 Here's what you need to change in order to adapt the template file to your setup and make it more suitable to your working style and preferences.
 - name: here you can name each of the launch configurations to help choosing the appropriate one when launching the debug session.
 These could be for example: "nanoBooter in Discovery 4", "nanoCLR in Nucleo F091RC", "test featureXYZ in Discovery 4".
 - miDebuggerPath: full path to the gdb executable (this one is inside the GCC tool-chain folder)
-- program: full path to the .hex or .bin output file that results from a successful build
+- program: full path to the .hex output file that results from a successful build
 - setupCommands (third 'text' entry): full path to the final image (same as above)
 - setupCommands (fourth 'text' entry): the same as the program entry above
 - debugServerPath: full path to the OpenOCD executable
 - debugServerArgs: full path to the scripts directory on the OpenOCD installation AND the appropriate .cfg files for the interface and the board.

-_Note 1: VS Code parser seems to have trouble parsing and replacing the ${workspaceRoot} for some Open OCD commands.
+_Note 1: VS Code parser seems to have trouble parsing and replacing the ${workspaceRoot} for some OpenOCD commands.
 That's the reason why you see there the ${workspaceRoot} variable and in other places the full path were that variable would make sense to be at.
-Just use what's there to keep Open OCD happy._
+Just use what's there to keep OpenOCD happy._

-_Note 2: Always mind the forward slash in the paths above, otherwise you'll get into troubles with strange and unclear errors from Open OCD._
+_Note 2: Always mind the forward slash in the paths above, otherwise you'll get into troubles with strange and unclear errors from OpenOCD._

 # Launch the debug session